shadab205/shadab205.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Embedded System Engineer Currentlu pursuing Masters in Embedded Systems Design from [Hochschule Bremerhaven](https://hs-bremerhaven.de).
+Embedded Systems Engineer Currently pursuing Masters in Embedded Systems Design from [Hochschule Bremerhaven](https://hs-bremerhaven.de).
 I am currently working as Automation Developer in the capacity of a working student at [Testia GmbH](https://Testia.com).